mike-coding/CS4980-GutMetagenome-ML-Project/README.md

 ## Project Aims

 - Determine if logistic regression or random forest models can be more performant than was reported in [study #2](#2-angelova-iy-kovtun-as-averina-ov-koshenko-ta-danilenko-vn-unveiling-the-connection-between-microbiota-and-depressive-disorder-through-machine-learning-international-journal-of-molecular-sciences-2023-242216459-httpsdoiorg103390ijms242216459)
-- Perform some tests to determine if [study #2](#2-angelova-iy-kovtun-as-averina-ov-koshenko-ta-danilenko-vn-unveiling-the-connection-between-microbiota-and-depressive-disorder-through-machine-learning-international-journal-of-molecular-sciences-2023-242216459-httpsdoiorg103390ijms242216459)'s YOLOv8 results are reliable
+- Investigate whether [study #2](#2-angelova-iy-kovtun-as-averina-ov-koshenko-ta-danilenko-vn-unveiling-the-connection-between-microbiota-and-depressive-disorder-through-machine-learning-international-journal-of-molecular-sciences-2023-242216459-httpsdoiorg103390ijms242216459)'s YOLOv8 results are reliable
-- Determine if other classifiers (like support vector machines or k-nearest neighbor) can predict competitively on metagenomic signature data
+- Find out if other classifiers (like support vector machines or k-nearest neighbor) can predict competitively on metagenomic signature data
 - Compare how these classifiers define their respective decision boundaries